TBleess/Website_New/pages/4_HousingHouseholds/counties-and-municipalities.md

 #### Census

-- Through [American FactFinder (census.gov)](https://factfinder.census.gov) you can obtain a multitude of housing data.
+- Through [data.census.gov](https://data.census.gov) you can obtain a multitude of housing data.
 Data are available from the 2010 Census and the American Community Survey.
 - The State Demography Office has also prepared Colorado-specific housing data tables, available on our 2010 and ACS Census data page.

 - - -